MicheleMarschner/Applied-Computer-Vision-Projects/Multimodal_Learning_02/README.md

 - logs metrics to Weights & Biases
 - saves results to the checkpoints/ folder

-2. Loading pretrained checkpoints (optional)
+**Loading pretrained checkpoints (optional)**
 If you want to reproduce results quickly without retraining, you may load the saved models from this Drive Folder: [Drive Folder Link](https://drive.google.com/drive/folders/1c60n458cce9aY4K__lm68uMntOoPdCHH?usp=sharing)
 Furthermore all final models are available as a W&B artifact ([Link](https://wandb.ai/michele-marschner-university-of-potsdam/cilp-extended-assessment/artifacts/model/multimodal_learning02-checkpoints/v0/files))

 This allows you to skip training and directly run evaluation or visualization cells.

+**Note**:
-3. Normalization statistics (mean and standard deviation) are computed using 2,000 samples from the training split.
+Normalization statistics (mean and standard deviation) are computed using 2,000 samples from the training split.
 These statistics are then applied to all training, validation, and test samples to avoid data leakage.
 For the experiments all training data and validation data has been used.
 There is a separate test set which could be used for further hyperparameter search.

 ## 5. Limitations
 - The dataset is small and synthetically generated, limiting real-world generalization